HL7/fhir-mdi-ig/input/pagecontent/mdi_background.md

 The MDI FHIR IG will continue to develop to support additional MDI needs beyond death reporting to EDRS for the death certificate.
 Future work likely will include:
 * **Terminology**: Developing vocabularies and terminologies useful to the MDI domain with focus on those for forensic toxicology results
-* **Vital Records Common Profiles Library**: Evaluating future MDI profiles and extensions for overlap with data concepts in the [Vital Records Common Profiles Library](http://hl7.org/fhir/us/vr-common-library/) and for possible inclusion in the library to better integrate mortality reporting
 * **Resources for Additional Dataflows**: Developing FHIR profiles for transactions between MDI CMS and other information sources (EHR, autopsy facilities, etc.) and information recipients (organ and tissue procurement organizations, state health surveillance systems, etc.).

 ### IG Development Team